StephenPAdams/SezzleSharp/README.md

 In addition, there will be appropriate model(s) for the Order Webhook format that is supported by the Sezzle Pay API.

-*Pending Sezzle developer support giving information regarding why the shipping address isn't being populated on the ORders (Details) call.
+*Pending Sezzle developer support giving information regarding why the shipping address isn't being populated on the Orders (Details) call.
 Need to ensure it's being saved on checkout create appropriately.